-As organizations scrambled to recalibrate around remote work, Slack admins transformed Slack into a virtual office, virtually overnight.
+As organizations scrambled to recalibrate around remote work, Slack admins transformed Slack into a digital headquarters, virtually overnight.
 Now, beyond managing the remote transition, Slack admins are leading the major organization-wide shifts from email to channel-based messaging for more than 122,000 Slack customers.
 They’re supporting employees around the clock while keeping their companies running securely and smoothly.
 That’s no easy feat, particularly as those organizations grow.

 Admins, you are vital partners in our mission to improve people’s working lives.
 To better support your efforts, we’ve made it simple to: